 Third, you provide proof that you have the chops to get the job done by mentioning other blogs you’ve written for.
 Now, if this is your very first guest blogging pitch, then you’ll have to rely on your own blog.

 Fourth, you end the email quickly.

-If they say yes, then you’ve succeed!
+If she says yes, then you’ve succeeded!

 Once you get the chance to write a post for an A-list blogger, you have to make sure you write the best post you’ve ever written.
 This is your chance to shine in front of 50,000 or more people…and I want to show you how to make the most of it.